Acid Reflux in Dogs — Vague Symptoms, Real Problem

 For those dogs who vomit frequently, an investigation to identify and correct the cause is the best course of action.
 Finally, for overweight dogs whose stomach is pushed forward by fat, weight loss is crucial.

-Many dogs are prone to vomiting after eating.
+One tip on how to prevent acid reflux in dogs is that many dogs are prone to vomiting after eating.
 To help his food stay down, try feeding from a bowl above the dog’s shoulder height.
 In this position, gravity helps the food slip down into the stomach and stay there.
+Additionally, helping your dog maintain a healthy weight can also help with prevention.

 Reference